ZTE Nubia Z17 Mini

 652 MSM8976: Upper middle class ARM based SoC with 8 CPU cores (64 Bit Cortex A72 and A53 mixture) and a Adreno 510 GPU.» Further information can be found in our Comparison of Mobile Processsors.

-ZTE is short for Zhong Xing Telecommunication Equipment Company Limited, which was founded in China in 1985.
-The product range includes, for example, USB sticks, routers, smartphones and tablets.
+ZTE is short for Zhong Xing Telecommunication Equipment Company Limited, which was founded in China in 1985 and is partly state-owned.
+ZTE's core business is wireless, optical transmission, data transmission equipment, telecommunications software and cell phones, USB sticks, routers and tablets.

 » Further information can be found in our Notebook Purchase Guide.